Beavis and Butt-Head Do America: Voice cast

+Pamela Blair, Toby Huss, John Doman, Tim Guinee, and Eric Bogosian provide additional voices.
 Lisa Collins has an uncredited role as Marcie Anderson, and Greg Kinnear has an uncredited role as ATF Agent Bork.
-David Letterman (credited as Earl Hofert) had a role as a Mötley Crüe roadie.
+David Letterman (credited as Earl Hofert) cameos as a Mötley Crüe roadie.
+Richard Linklater cameos as a tour bus driver.

 Production

 Development began in 1993 as part of a production deal with MTV, David Geffen, and Warner Bros.
 Geffen so believed in the potential of the Beavis and Butt-head TV series that he suggested creating a film and record album based on the program.
 They originally conceived it in live-action, with Saturday Night Live regulars David Spade and Adam Sandler in mind to play the title characters.
 After MTV's parent company Viacom acquired Paramount Pictures's parent company Paramount Communications on July 7, 1994, the studio became a partner in the film, replacing Warner's interest in the project and dropping the live action concept under pressure from series creator Mike Judge.
 Judge has stated production of the animated film was very ad hoc and had some difficulties with progressing due to most of the staff's television background.
 The animation of the film was provided by Rough Draft Korea.
 The hallucination sequence's design and animation was based on the works of Rob Zombie.
 The sequence's director was Chris Prynoski.